dsp-testing/diff-tracer/README.md

 also supported in GitHub Actions.
 Unfortunately we ran out of time to find working solutions for process and/or filesystem based tracing for both platforms.

+## Future work

+- Windows and Mac support.
+- Improve the "tracer"
+- Raise the inotify directory count limit when needed (probably not on self-hosted runners).
+- Have a fallback when we reach the inotify directory count limit.
+Should that be strace or C library interception?
+- Handle inotify queue overflow (IN_Q_OVERFLOW).
+- The list of touched files should only contain files in the repo.
+Otherwise we risk using unbounded space.
+- Deal with submodules, LFS, and similar.
+- Skip the git checkout step (Using the Pre mechanism in Actions to look at the cache early, then start tracing only after the checkout step)
+- Use a more compact format for the list of used files.
+Ideas: only list files that are in the repo, and store them as a Bloom filter.
+- Skip checks on the base branch right after a merge commit (assuming no files changed).
+A workflow on main can't see the cache entries produced by PRs.
+- Clean up the code and address the TODOs in there.
+- Documentation.